paologhidoni/fac-application/README.md

 // Drumkit app

-- [ ]Understand more deeply the [Web Audio Api](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and add volume controls (like knobs or faders) to the drum kit.
+- [ ]Understand more deeply the [Web Audio Api](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) to add volume or equalizer controls (like knobs or faders) to the drum kit and fix latency issues (if possible), mostly on tablet/mobile.

 - [ ]Add a dropdown menu for the user to be able to change sound library,choosing between a set of sounds for each piece of the drumkit.